h-maren/image-carousel/README.md

-# template
+# image carousel
-template for webpack and basic site
+created image carousel where you can select through images using arrows and dots on bottom